ppy/osu-wiki/wiki/Glossary/en.md

 ### AFK

 AFK is an internet acronym that means _Away From Keyboard_.
-An example of this is when an active user walks off to do something else while they are still logged on. osu! will mark users as "Idle" if they have been inactive for some time.
+An example of this is when an active user walks off to do something else while they are still signed in. osu! will mark users as "Idle" if they have been inactive for some time.

 ### Approach Circle